 This international and interdisciplinary conference will again bring together a range of academics and practitioners to discuss new directions of research and discovery in literature and librarianship.
 As with IAFOR’s other events, LibrAsia2016 will afford the opportunity for renewing old acquaintances, making new contacts, and networking across higher education and beyond.

-Once again the Asian Conference on Literature and Librarianship will again be held alongside The Asian Conference on Arts and Humanities.
+Once again the Asian Conference on Literature, Librarianship & Archival Science will again be held alongside The Asian Conference on Arts and Humanities.
 Registration for either conference will allow attendees to attend sessions in the other.

 LibrAsia2016 Conference Theme: “Justice”

 The arts are ideally suited to reflect on justice.
 The various symbolic definitions of justice from the Fasces of ancient Rome to the status of the lady blindfolded and holding a set of scales puts an abstract ideal into a concrete and publicly recognizable form.